Kamuish/archi/docs/user_guides/results.rst

 Structure of the outputs
 ============================

-There are two different ways to get access to the data extracted from the images: from the  :class:`~archi.data_objects.Data.Data` object or from the files that are written to the disk, with the :py:func:`~archi.output_creation.storage_handler.store_data` function.
+There are two different ways to get access to the data extracted from the images: from the  :class:`~pyarchi.data_objects.Data.Data` object or from the files that are written to the disk, with the :py:func:`~pyarchi.output_creation.storage_handler.store_data` function.

 In memory
 ---------------

-In order to access the data in memory, one can refer to the  :class:`~archi.data_objects.Data.Data` documentation and  :class:`~archi.data_objects.Star_class.Data`, thus being able to find all that is necessary.
+In order to access the data in memory, one can refer to the  :class:`~pyarchi.data_objects.Data.Data` documentation and  :class:`~pyarchi.data_objects.Star_class.Data`, thus being able to find all that is necessary.

 In Disk